compuphase/Make-plus/README.md

 For a motivation for moving the built-in configuration out of the executable and into an editable text file, see the [Wiki](../../wiki/Rationale-for-a-configuration-file).

 ## "ifdef" tests for "if defined"
 The semantics of `ifdef` have changed to test for whether a macro is defined.
 The semantics of the official GNU Make tests whether the macro is non-empty.
+See the [Wiki](../../wiki/Rationale-for-fixing-ifdef) for the motivation for this change.

 To test whether a macro is non-empty, you must now use:
 ```